lmschwenger/SHORE/README.md

 SHORE (Sentinel Hydrological Observation & Resource Explorer) is a web application for visualizing and analyzing Sentinel satellite imagery with a focus on hydrological observations.
 It provides an intuitive interface for searching, viewing, and downloading Sentinel-2 satellite imagery, with integrated water level data from DMI (Danish Meteorological Institute).

+## Live Demo
+The application is deployed and accessible at: https://satshore-7a13ebe87a52.herokuapp.com/
 ## Features

 - **Interactive Map Interface**: Draw areas of interest directly on the map